-The housing market has begun to see the impact of the uncertainty and risk caused by an ongoing Brexit process.
+The housing market is seeing the impact of the uncertainty and risk caused by an ongoing Brexit process.
 Up to two-thirds of offers in progress on the day of the referendum were withdrawn or renegotiated.
 Although London was initially the hardest hit by slowing or falling prices, the rest of the nation is now seeing the effect, too.

 Agents throughout the UK have noticed a decrease in sales transactions.
 This is reflected in data from the Land Registry and HM Revenue & Customs showing that, within the last four years, the number of completed sales transactions in London has declined by 20%, with the rest of the country averaging at 14%.